Accredited Member Level

 - May use the ISA AM designation on printed materials, with or without the ISA logo.
 Must include ISA AM followed by ISA Accredited Member under your signature line.

-- Officially considered a "qualified appraiser" as defined by the Appraisers Qualification Board.
+- Officially considered a "qualified appraiser" as defined by the Appraisers Qualification Board of The Appraisal Foundation.

 Continuing Education Requirements